Sonic boom from fighter jet rattles Paris

 "A Rafale, carrying out an intervention to assist an aircraft that had lost contact, was authorised to break the sound barrier to reach the aircraft in difficulty," a French air force spokesman told AFP.

-Wednesday's incident led to confusion, with people taking to social media to ask about the noise that many noted came without any smoke or other traces of damage.
+Wednesday's incident led to confusion, with people taking to social media to ask about a noise that many noted came without any apparent smoke or other traces of damage.

+"Yeah, I heard it.
+I was a bit worried because I thought something bad happened," said Ukrainian tennis star Elina Svitolina after defeating Mexico's Renata Zarazua on the tournament's showpiece Court Philippe Chatrier.

+"I looked at the chair umpire.
+He was a little bit shocked as well because you never know these days what can happen, what's going on," she said.
+"It was very strange, very loud, like something big dropped."

-Last Friday, two people were wounded in an attack by a man wielding a meat cleaver outside the former offices of Charlie Hebdo in central Paris.
+Last Friday, two people were wounded in an attack by a man wielding a meat cleaver outside the former offices of satirical weekly Charlie Hebdo in Paris.

 The assault came three weeks into the trial of suspected accomplices in the January 2015 attacks on Charlie Hebdo and a Jewish supermarket.

-Seventeen people were killed in the three-day spree of violence in 2015, including Charlie Hebdo staff and a policewoman.
+Seventeen people were killed in the three-day spree of violence in 2015, including Charlie Hebdo staff and police officers.

 The bloodshed heralded a wave of Islamist violence in France that has left 258 people dead.
 The nation remains on high terror alert.